 Based on its technical analysis, DigitalCoin is predicting steady growth for ETH in the year ahead, amid a renewed interest from those looking to invest in Ethereum.
 The platform believes that Ethereum will hold on to its impressive price run and trade well above its previous record for the rest of 2021, ending the year at an impressive $5,929.

 TradingBeasts is also optimistic about ETH’s potential, although with a more subdued forecast.
-The platform believes that Ethereum will maintain a high price throughout the year, but will close 2021 slightly under its current trading price ($1,773.33.) finishing at around $1,624.
+The platform believes that Ethereum will close 2021 trading at $4,161.

 Finally, WalletInvestor falls somewhere between the two predictions detailed above.
 The platform is predicting fairly linear growth for ETH but has the token closing the year at around $4,366.

 Naturally, these forecasts will be music to the ears of anyone who has thought to invest in Ethereum - but always remember that predictions are effectively informed guesswork and are by no means guaranteed.

 Read More: Ethereum Price Prediction

 Anyone looking to buy Cardano in 2021 can hardly expect the same numbers as seen with the price of ETH, but several platforms are predicting substantial growth.
-WalletInvestor has ADA prices increasing by approximately 50% throughout 2021, increasing steadily over the summer and closing December at around $1.46.
+WalletInvestor has ADA closing December at around $2.99.

 The price per token might not be anything to write home about, but anyone looking to invest in Cardano should remember it’s all about growth and returns of 20% to 50% would mark a very successful addition to your portfolio.